 The Burmilla is a cat that is very rounded.
 The head is round and the tips of the ears are round.
 The profile shows a "break," and the eyes are very slightly slanted.

 The coat of the Burmilla is short and soft.
 Because of the original pairing, the coat is also thick and dense.

 While Burmillas are placid cats, they also love their daily playtime.
-They love being adored by their guardians and having their stomach rubbed and being petted.
+They love being adored by their parents and having their stomach rubbed and being petted.
 A daily petting session is a must for any Burmilla.